What is GPA, and why do colleges care about it?

 Colleges, employers, and scholarship committees use GPA because it compresses an entire transcript into one comparable number.
 That also means individual classes can matter a lot: a C in a 4-credit course pulls the mean down more than a C in a 1-credit seminar.

 Different regions use different scales.
 The two biggest are the US 4.0 scale (and its +/− variant) and the Indian 10-point CGPA scale.
-UK, Canada, and Australia each have their own conventions.
+UK, Canada, Australia, Germany, France, and most other countries each have their own conventions — the calculator above supports 17 of them.

 - A (4.0) × 4 credits = 16 quality points